One on Top of the Other: Plot

-A police search led by Inspector Wald of Monica's apartment turns up an envelope containing money.
-When George's fingerprints are found on the envelope, the police arrest him and charge him with murdering his wife for the life insurance policy.
-Monica goes missing, and George is tried, convicted, and sentenced to death.
-Some months later, on the eve of George's execution, his brother Henry arrives for a visit where in the privacy of an interrogation room, the gloating Henry reveals all that has happened: he and Susan have hatched up this entire plot to get him out of the way and get the insurance money all for themselves.
-Monica is really Susan all along and faked her own death to implicate him.
+A police search of Monica's apartment turns up an envelope containing money.
+When George's fingerprints are found on the envelope, he is charged with murdering his wife for the insurance money.
+Monica goes missing, and George is tried, convicted and sentenced to death.
+Some months later, on the eve of George's execution, Henry arrives for a visit where, in the privacy of an interrogation room, he reveals the truth: he and Susan hatched up this entire plot to get him out of the way and get the insurance money all for themselves.
+Monica was really Susan all along and faked her own death to implicate him.
 After Henry leaves, George tries to get a stay of execution by informing his lawyer about what Henry said.
 But despite some last-minute investigation by Inspector Wald, George is unable to clear his name.
 Only Jane continues to believe his innocence, but she is held in check by Larry.

 The day arrives as George is taken out of his cell to the gas chamber to be executed, still protesting his innocence.
-At the last moment, a phone rings where the state governor orders the execution halted as a telex arrives at the local FBI office that is forwarded to the prison authorities.
-In a twist of fate, the French police in Paris have informed the US authorities that Susan and Henry have been shot dead in a local café by the spurned and jealous Benjamin Wormser.
+At the last moment, a phone rings where the governor orders the execution halted as a telex arrives at the local FBI office that is forwarded to the prison authorities.
+In a twist of fate, police in Paris have informed the US authorities that Susan and Henry have been shot dead in a local café by the spurned and jealous Benjamin.